-From a colossal xylophone in Times Square to visions for a bathroom of the future, Pratt Institute is showcasing innovative design at NYCxDESIGN 2019.
-The annual celebration of global design includes exhibitions, fairs, dialogues, and performances around New York City from May 10 to 22.
-Below are a few highlights of events that feature work by members of the Pratt community:
+From a colossal xylophone in Times Square to visions for a bathroom of the future, Pratt Institute showcased innovative design at NYCxDESIGN 2019.
+The annual celebration of global design included exhibitions, fairs, dialogues, and performances around New York City from May 10 to 22.
+Below are a few highlights of events that featured work by members of the Pratt community:

 Design Pavilion NYC

-The public hub for NYCxDESIGN is the Design Pavilion in Times Square, which is featuring a series of public programs and exhibitions throughout the 12-day festival.
-This year, Pratt has partnered with the Polish Cultural Institute and the Embassy of the Republic of Poland in Washington, DC on “Project Hurrah!.”
-Presented from May 10 to 22, the installation involves a large-scale xylophone built from vertical tubes.
-When tapping the instrument’s tubes in consecutive order, visitors can play “Sto Lat,” the Polish birthday and anniversary song.
-The experience is aimed at creating moments of fun and friendship to connect people from across cultures through music.
+The public hub for NYCxDESIGN was the Design Pavilion in Times Square, which featured a series of public programs and exhibitions throughout the 12-day festival.
+This year, Pratt partnered with the Polish Cultural Institute and the Embassy of the Republic of Poland in Washington, DC on “Project Hurrah!.”
+Presented from May 10 to 22, the installation involved a large-scale xylophone built from vertical tubes.
+When tapping the instrument’s tubes in consecutive order, visitors could play “Sto Lat,” the Polish birthday and anniversary song.
+The experience was aimed at creating moments of fun and friendship to connect people from across cultures through music.

-Pratt students have work on display at both sites of the WantedDesign fair, one staged at Industry City in Brooklyn’s Sunset Park, the other at the Terminal Stores in Manhattan.
-The Brooklyn site has a focus on student work, with 30 participating international schools.
-From May 16 to 20, Pratt graduate and undergraduate industrial design students are exhibiting work that examines how red oak could be used in domestic settings.
-Called Red Oak Reimagined, the project is a collaboration between Pratt’s Department of Industrial Design and the American Hardwood Association.
+Pratt students had work on display at both sites of the WantedDesign fair, one staged at Industry City in Brooklyn’s Sunset Park, the other at the Terminal Stores in Manhattan.
+The Brooklyn site had a focus on student work, with 30 participating international schools.
+From May 16 to 20, Pratt graduate and undergraduate industrial design students exhibited work that examines how red oak could be used in domestic settings.
+Called Red Oak Reimagined, the project was a collaboration between Pratt’s Department of Industrial Design and the American Hardwood Association.
 A dominant species in the hardwood forests of the United States, red oak is considered a sustainable material due to its quick growth and abundance.

-As part of WantedDesign, students from Pratt are participating in the Design Schools Workshop, an annual collaborative experience that brings together students from around the world to team up on design projects.
-This year’s edition is on the theme of Open Form theory, based on the work of Polish architect, theorist, and teacher Oskar Hansen, and is led by Warsaw Academy of Fine Arts faculty members Tomek Rygalik and Jerzy Porebski.
-It involves 45 students from 10 design schools who work with professional makers and studios at Industry City before participating in a public presentation on May 21 at WantedDesign Manhattan.
+As part of WantedDesign, students from Pratt participated in the Design Schools Workshop, an annual collaborative experience that brings together students from around the world to team up on design projects.
+This year’s edition was on the theme of Open Form theory, based on the work of Polish architect, theorist, and teacher Oskar Hansen, and was led by Warsaw Academy of Fine Arts faculty members Tomek Rygalik and Jerzy Porebski.
+It involved 45 students from 10 design schools who worked with professional makers and studios at Industry City before participating in a public presentation on May 21 at WantedDesign Manhattan.

 International Contemporary Furniture Fair (ICFF)